thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## How do you send HTTP requests and receive HTTP responses?

 cURL is a command that sends HTTP requests to servers and outputs their raw HTTP response to the Terminal screen.
-In other words, it can do pretty much anything your web browser can do except render the HTTP response body as a pretty picture.
+In other words, it can do pretty much anything your web browser can do except render the HTTP response body as a pretty picture. cURL is often used for testing and debugging HTTP server responses.

 Try running the following command.